 The use of service standards for parks and recreation has a long history.
-Standards have been widely applied in park systems across the country as a means to benchmark where a community is and target where it wants to be with regard to the provision of parks, open space, trails and facilities.
+Also, standards have been widely applied in park systems across the country as a means to benchmark where a community is and target where it wants to be with regard to the provision of parks, open space, trails and facilities.

-The use of numeric standards, typically framed as parkland acres per capita, have become tradition for parks agencies, in part, tied to dated publications from the National Recreation and Park Association (NRPA), which are no longer recommended as a "one standard fits all".
+The use of numeric standards, typically framed as parkland acres per capita, have become tradition for parks agencies, in part, tied to dated publications from the National Recreation and Park Association, which are no longer in favor.
 Locally, Lynnwood has a history with park standards dating back 20 years, and the City has used these standards to guide the growth of its system and serve as a benchmark reference for itself and in comparison to other, similar cities.
 In many cases, jurisdictions link their standards with a funding source to help finance the growth of the system.
 In Washington, park impact fees are a common funding tool for this purpose.